 End of the DeRuyter Reservoir to Cowles Settlement Road Section

 Caden and I ended, well, turned around and walked back from Cowles Settlement Road.

-There is a parking area (shown in the photo below) on Cowles Settlement Raod on the bend.
-The trailhead north (back to Deruyter Reservoir) is up the hill on the left and is quite inconspicuous unless you are looking for it.
+A parking area (shown in the photo below) is on the bend of Cowles Settlement Road.
+The trailhead north (back to Deruyter Reservoir) is up the hill on the left and is inconspicuous unless you are looking for it.

-The elevation change was only 2012 feet, most of it is quite level except for the start of the wooded sections on both ends.
+The elevation change was only 2012 feet.
+Most of the trail in this section is quite level except for the start of the wooded sections on both ends.

-It took Caden and I a little over 6-hours to do, but I poke around and take photos, videos, look for fossils, and take snack and treat breaks for the both of us.
+It took Caden and me a little over 6 hours to do, but I poked around and took photos, and videos, looked for fossils, and took a snack and treat breaks for the both of us.

 How I Rate this Section of the Onondaga Trail

 I rate this section of the Onondaga Trail a solid 5 out of 5.

 It’s a fun, relatively easy section of the trail to hike.